-The Risk Committee reviewed various aspects of technology risk in 2023, including most notably:
+The Risk Committee reviewed various aspects of technology risk in 2024, including most notably:

-- i. progress with disaster recovery capabilities and testing, - ii. updates to technology and data risks and their mitigation plans, - iii. an update on the progress and risks of significant projects in the field of technology, including the risk assessment performed by the second line of defence, - iv. progress and risks in digital transformation projects, such as digital onboarding, digital mortgage and digital lending, - v. a review of the cybersecurity status, including a presentation of the main events, risks and lines of action to mitigate them.
+- i. progress with disaster recovery capabilities and testing, - ii. an update on the progress and risks of significant projects in the field of technology, including the risk assessment performed by the second line of defence, - iii. progress report on the DORA programme, - iv.
+TSB's technology and digital fraud risk status. - v. a review of the cybersecurity status, including a presentation of the main events, risks and lines of action to mitigate them, - vi. the aggregated results of the cyber resilience stress test and of the Risk Data Aggregation Targeted Review.